Jcabs129/VC-test/README.md

 - **`video: 'retain-on-failure'`** - Records videos only for failed tests, helpful for visual debugging
 - **`testIdAttribute: 'data-qa'`** - Uses `data-qa` attributes as test selectors for more reliable element targeting

-### Test Structure

-Tests are organized with descriptive filenames and follow a clear naming convention:
-- `01-performsSearch.spec.js` - Search functionality tests
-- `02-emailUnicode.spec.js` - Email validation and Unicode handling tests

-The project uses the Page Object Model pattern for maintainable and reusable test code.

 ### Debug Mode Usage

 When using debug mode (`npm run test:debug`):